How to Use the Lanami Expert Advisor

 Can I leave the EA running unattended?+–

-The EA can run automatically, but it should be monitored regularly.
-Market conditions and platform issues can affect behavior.
+The EA can run automatically, but it should still be monitored regularly.
+Platform stability, broker conditions, and market behaviour can affect live execution.

 Should I run the EA on multiple charts?+–

-Can I change settings while the EA is running?+–
+Can I change the strategy logic while the EA is running?+–

 Does the EA guarantee profits?+–